ebonertz/academy/README.md

 * Arrays have their own methods, including .push() and .pop(), which add and remove items from an array, respectively.
 * Arrays have many other methods that perform different functions, such as .slice() and .shift().
 You can read the documentation for any array method on the Mozilla Developer Network website.

+### Built in Methods
+.shift() - Removes the first index
+.unshift() - Removes the last index
+.pop() - Removes the last
+.push() - Adds to end of the array .splice(indexToStart, numberOfIndices, 'stringToAdd') - Removes a range of indexes and Replaces .slice(begin, end) - Cuts certain indexes as defined

 You may recall that you can declare variables with both the let and const keywords.
 Variables declared with let can be reassigned.
 Variables that are assigned with const cannot be reassigned.
 However, arrays that are declared with const remain mutable, or changeable.